jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Classic/mount/mtm.rst

    Custom surgeon's console, mount for HMD

-The base and vertical post is made of 40x80mm profiles.
+The base and vertical post is made of 40 by 80 mm profiles.
 We used a standard 80-20 bracket to support the front casters.
 The arm rest can slide up and down (Allen wrench required).
 All the controllers and video equipment are connected to a single power strip for